-EIGHTH: The Until the 2008 annual meeting of stockholders, the Board of Directors shall be and is divided into three classeses, Class I, Class II and Class III.
+EIGHTH: Until the 2008 annual meeting of stockholders, the Board of Directors shall be and is divided into three classes, Class I, Class II and Class III.
 The number of authorized directors in each class shall be the whole number contained in the quotient obtained by dividing the authorized number of directors by three.
-If a fraction is also contained in such quotient, then additional directors shall be apportioned as follows: if such fraction is one-third, the additional director shall be a member of Class I; and if such fraction is two-thirds, one of the additional directors shall be a member of Class I and the other shall be a member of Class III.
-Each director The directors elected to Class III in 2003 shall serve for a term ending on the date of the third Annual Meeting of Stockholders of the Corporation (the "Annual Meeting") following the Annual Meeting at which such director was elected; provided, however, that the directors first annual meeting held in calendar year 2006, the directors elected to Class I in 2004 shall serve for a term ending on the date of the first Annual Meeting next following the end of the calendar year 2000 and the directors first elected to Class III annual meeting held in calendar year 2008.
+If a fraction is also contained in such quotient, then additional directors shall be apportioned as follows: if such fraction is one-third, the additional director shall be a member of Class I; and if such fraction is two-thirds, one of the additional directors shall be a member of Class I and the other shall be a member of Class II.
+The directors elected to Class III in 2003 shall serve for a term ending on the date of the annual meeting held in calendar year 2006, the directors elected to Class I in 2004 shall serve for a term ending on the date of the annual meeting held in calendar year 2007 and the directors elected to Class II in 2005 shall serve for a term ending on the date of the annual meeting held in calendar year 2008.
 The term of each director elected after the 2005 annual meeting shall end at the first annual meeting following his or her election.
-Commencing with the annual meeting in 2008, the classification of the Board of Directors shall terminate, and all directors shall be of one class and shall serve for a term ending on the date of the third Annual Meeting next following the end of the calendar year 2000. at the annual meeting following the annual meeting at which the director was elected.
+Commencing with the annual meeting in 2008, the classification of the Board of Directors shall terminate, and all directors shall be of one class and shall serve for a term ending at the annual meeting following the annual meeting at which the director was elected.